DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 _It is hightly likely that there was someone behind putting this idea into his mind._

 This was suspicion shared by only four people.
-Kai and Rinne here, and Fairin and Jeanne who were riding car behind.
+Kai and Rinne here, and Farin and Jeanne who were riding car behind.

 "I'm sorry, Kai."